meirdev/flowspec-exporter/README.md

-# FlowSpec Parser
+# FlowSpec Exporter

-A parser for BGP FlowSpec rules as they appear in the routers output.
+A tool to export FlowSpec rules from routers and parse them into a structured format.

+You can either collect the data directly into a PostgreSQL database or export it and use Prometheus to scrape it.

 ## Supported Routers